 Explore Alexandria’s rich history: Roman Theater, Catacombs, Library, Qaitbay Citadel, and El Mursi Abu Elabas Mosque.
 Discover the city’s cultural gems in one day.

-- Cairo - The tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km from Cairo.
+- Cairo - The tour begins with a pickup from your hotel in either Cairo or Giza by a tour guide, followed by a transfer in a private air-conditioned vehicle to Alexandria, which is 220 km away from Cairo.
 Arrival in Alexandria is around 10 am, where the day tour commences.
-Alexandria is Egypt’s second-largest city and the largest on the Mediterranean…
+Alexandria is Egypt’s second-largest city and the largest on the…

-Ancient Roman Amphitheater - Roman theaters evolved from earlier Greek theaters, with much of their architectural influence coming from the Greeks.
-Unlike Greek theaters, Roman theaters were typically built on their own foundations rather than on earthen works or hillsides and were completely enclosed on all sides.
+- Ancient Roman Amphitheater - Roman theaters evolved from earlier Greek theaters, with much of their architectural influence coming from the Greeks.
+However, Roman theaters have distinct differences, such as being built on their own foundations rather than on earthen works or hillsides, and being fully enclosed on all sides.

-Catacombs of Kom el Shoqafa - The tour includes a visit to the Catacombs of Kom El-Shoqafa, which feature tombs on three levels and the Triclinium, where relatives would sit on stone benches to honor the deceased.
-The site includes reliefs of bearded serpents and 2nd-century AD statues of Sobek and Anubis dressed in Roman armor.
+- Catacombs of Kom el Shoqafa - The tour includes a visit to the Catacombs of Kom El-Shoqafa, which feature tombs on three levels and the Triclinium, where relatives would sit on stone benches to honor the deceased.
+Inside are 2nd Century AD statues of Sobek and Anubis wearing Roman armor, and a center with reliefs of bearded serpents.

-Alexandria Library - The Great Library of Alexandria was one of the largest and most significant libraries of the ancient world.
+- Alexandria Library - The Great Library of Alexandria was one of the largest and most significant libraries of the ancient world.
 It was part of a larger research institution called the Mouseion, dedicated to the Muses, the nine goddesses of the arts.
-The concept of a universal library in Alexandria may have been proposed by Demetrius of Phalerum to Ptolemy I Soter, who likely initiated plans for the Library, though it was probably constructed during the reign of his son, Ptolemy II Philadelphus.
-The Library amassed a vast collection of papyrus scrolls, with estimates ranging from 40,000 to 400,000 at its peak, thanks to the Ptolemaic kings’ aggressive and well-funded text acquisition policies.
+The concept of a universal library in Alexandria may have been suggested by Demetrius of Phalerum to Ptolemy I Soter, who possibly initiated plans for the Library, though it was likely constructed during the reign of his son, Ptolemy II Philadelphus.
+The Library amassed numerous papyrus scrolls due to the Ptolemaic kings’ aggressive and well-funded text acquisition policies.
+Estimates of the number of scrolls range from 40,000 to 400,000 at its peak.

-Mosque of Abu al-Abbas al-Mursi - The Abu al-Abbas al-Mursi Mosque is a historic mosque in Alexandria, named after the 13th-century mystic Abu’l Abbas al-Mursi, who is buried there along with members of the Ashraf family.
+- Mosque of Abu al-Abbas al-Mursi - The Abu al-Abbas al-Mursi Mosque is a historic mosque in Alexandria, named after the 13th-century mystic Abu’l Abbas al-Mursi, who is interred there along with members of the Ashraf family.

 - Private transportation